chrisburnell/chrisburnell.com/src/posts/code/2024-01-18-kaprekars-constant.md

     <cite><a href="https://en.wikipedia.org/wiki/6174">Wikipedia</a></cite>
 </blockquote>

-Following the above steps always leads you to the same number: 6174.
+Following the above steps always leads you to the same number, Kaprekar’s Constant: 6174.

 <!-- </textarea> -->
 <!-- '"´ -->